Main Help Page

 -

-When you see a dash as the rank, that indicates that this user has no rank at all, and is not interested in a rank.
+A dash as the rank means that this user has no rank at all, and is not interested in a rank.
 All games against this user are free.

 ~

-This character will sometimes appear next to the rank of a player when you are setting up a game.
-It indicates that this player very rarely plays against weaker opponents - games against stronger opponents are much more common.
-Some players have a "pay back" belief, that they are willing play a weaker player only if that person is willing to do the same.
-More information is available on this mark if you are interested.
+A tilde sometimes appears next to the rank of a challenger when you are setting up a game.
+It indicates that this player rarely plays against weaker opponents; it is much more common for them to play against stronger opponents.
+More information is available on the tilde mark.

 ?

-As described above, this means that the rank is totally unsure.
+As described above, the question mark means that the rank estimate (if any) is little more than a wild guess.
 It may be very, very far from the user's actual rank.

 Rank Cheating

-There are always people who try to cheat at any system.
-On KGS, there are people who try to cheat to improve their ranks.
-The most common system is escaping, that is, leaving instead of accepting the loss when your opponent is ahead.
-KGS solves this problem by keeping track of how many ranked games you have escaped from; if you have escaped from too many, then some of your escapes will become losses by forfeit.
-Always try to find your old opponents and finish the games with them or else this will happen to you!
+The most common system for rank cheating is escaping, that is, leaving instead of resigning when your opponent is ahead.
+KGS solves this problem by keeping track of how many ranked games you escape from; if you escape from too many, then some of your escapes become losses by forfeit.
+Try to find your old opponents and finish the games with them to prevent this from happening to you.
+Another form of rank cheating is sandbagging.
+In this case, the player attempts to make their rank lower than their true playing strength.
+If you forfeit too many ranked games when you are ahead you may be deranked.
+Escaping from an automatch game counts the same as escaping from any game.

-Free, teaching, etc., games are not considered here.
+Free games and teaching games are not considered for ranking purposes.
 If somebody walks away from a non-ranked game when they are behind, then it is really just a very impolite way of saying that they resign.

 KGS